Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Design Choice

 The aggregated model $\bar{\theta}$ represents a consensus parameterization, capturing shared curvature and decision geometry across subgroups \cite{izmailov2018averaging,gu2025self,zhang2023generalization}.
 It is then redistributed to all clusters, serving as a synchronized initialization for subsequent adaptation.
-Each cluster evaluates whether adopting $\bar{\theta}$ improves its own validation F1 score.
+Each cluster evaluates whether adopting $\bar{\theta}$ improves its F1 score.
 If the update yields improvement, $\bar{\theta}$ replaces the prior model; otherwise, the cluster retains its previous parameters.

-Formally, the best model for cluster $c$, upon each aggregation step is defined as: $\theta_c^\ast = \arg\max_{\theta_c,\,\bar{\theta}} \; \text{F1}_{\text{val}}(D_c)$, where $D_c$ represents cluster $c$'s data distribution, sampled from its validation set.
+The best model for cluster $c$ upon each aggregation step is defined as $\theta_c^\ast$

 This procedure balances knowledge sharing \cite{supeksala2024private} and specialization \cite{hod2021quantifying}: clusters benefit from collective information through $\bar{\theta}$ while retaining the ability to reject it if it degrades local performance.
-By comparing the validation F1 scores between $\bar{\theta}$ and the previous cluster model $\theta_c$, each cluster effectively performs a local \textit{model selection step} that guards against utility drop, promoting \emph{non-maleficence}.
+By comparing the F1 scores between $\bar{\theta}$ and the previous cluster model $\theta^*_c$, each cluster effectively performs a local \textit{model selection step} that guards against utility drop, promoting \emph{non-maleficence}.

-The final system is given by $\{\theta_c^\ast\}_{c=1}^C$, ensuring that each cluster settles on the parameter configuration—either its adapted version or the aggregated one—that maximizes its local validation performance.
-Overall, by coupling local specialization with global reconciliation, the model converges toward a fair curvature across subgroups—flatter, more robust, and more equitable in its decision geometry —while adhering to ethical constraints.
+The final system is given by $\{\theta_c^\ast\}_{c=1}^{n}$, ensuring that each cluster settles on the parameter configuration—either its adapted version or the aggregated one—that maximizes its local validation performance.

+Overall, by coupling local specialization with global reconciliation, the model converges toward a fair curvature across subgroups—flatter, more robust, and more equitable in its decision geometry—while adhering to ethical constraints.